cube3power/atsd/api/data/series/rate.md

 ## Overview

-Computes difference between consecutive samples per unit of time (rate period).
+Computes the difference between consecutive samples per unit of time (rate period).

 Used to compute rate of change when the underlying metric measures a continuously incrementing counter.